davidday99/open-eeprom/README.md

 you can turn practically any MCU you have on hand into a programmer in under an hour.

-Another benefit of OpenEEPROM is its ability to integrate into a system.
-Have an embedded system that includes external memory?
-Run an OpenEEPROM server on the processor connected to the memory device.

 ## Organization

 `openeeprom` is a Python client implementation that can be called as in the above examples.